AniruddhaSadhukhan/Micro-Frontend-Example/mf-angular-ondemand/README.md

   ```

 &nbsp;
-The micro-frontend will now start running on port 4201 (specified in `run-mf.sh`) on watch mode.
+The micro-frontend will now start running on port 4202 (specified in `run-mf.sh`) on watch mode.

 &nbsp;

 > Note: Data communication between the container app and this micro-frontend can be
 > done by using **_@Input_** and **_@Output_** decorators in the angular
 > micro-frontend components

+&nbsp;

 ## Internal Routing